Sorry, you need to enable JavaScript to visit this website.

 Existence of a National Youth Strategy

-The National Youth Strategy (SER Strategija za mlade u Republici Srbiji) was adopted by the National Assembly of the Republic of Serbia on 26 January 2023 for the period 20232030.
+The Youth Strategy in the Republic of Serbia (SER Strategija za mlade u Republici Srbiji) was adopted by the National Assembly of the Republic of Serbia on 26 January 2023 for the period 2023– 2030.
 It represents a comprehensive document outlining priority objectives aiming to contribute to the vision of young people as active and equal participants in all areas of social life, who, with the support of society, fully develop their potential, well-being and personal and social life.

-The dynamics of the implementation of the Strategy will be defined in three-year action plans.
-The first Action Plan will be adopted from 2023 to 2025, the second one from 2024 to 2028 and the third one from 2029 to 2030.
+The dynamics of the implementation of the strategy will be defined in three-year action plans.
+The first Action Plan will be adopted from 2023 to 2025, the second from 2024 to 2028 and the third from 2029 to 2030.

 Scope and contents